apache/maven-resolver/src/site/markdown/remote-repository-filtering.md

 To enable GroupId Filter recording, use following setting: `-Daether.remoteRepositoryFilter.groupId.record=true`.

-To truncate recorded file(s) instead to merge recorded entries with existing file, use following setting:
+To truncate recorded file(s) instead of merging recorded entries with existing file, use following setting:
 `-Daether.remoteRepositoryFilter.groupId.truncateOnSave=true`.
+If enabled, the saved file will contain ONLY the groupIds that were recorded in current session, otherwise the recorded groupIds and already present ones in file will be merged, and then saved.

 ## Operation

 To make RRF filter operate, you have to provide two things: you have to explicitly enable the filter, and you have to provide input for the filter.

-Enabling filters does not make them active (participate in filtering): for remote repository not having filter input present, the filter pulls out from "voting" (does not participate in filtering, abstains from voting).
+Enabling filters does not make them active (participate in filtering): if a given remote repository does not have any input available, the filter pulls out from "voting" (does not participate in filtering, abstains from voting).

-In short, enabling filters are not enough, to make it active for a remote repository, you must provide them "input data" for given remote repository as well.
+In short, enabling filters is not enough, to make it active for a remote repository, you must provide them with "input data" for this remote repository as well.

 The most common case in case of multiple remote repositories is following setup: enable both filtering, and provide Maven Central prefixes file (downloaded) and if any remote repository offers prefixes, download them